apathor/cz/README.md

 Cz also acts as a framework for line selection based applications.

-Included are almost 200 plugins for common use cases.
+Included are over 200 plugins for common use cases.
 Out of the box you can select from:

  - everything from bash's built-in completion
  - files and directories